High School Students

 MAHEC offers a variety of opportunities for high school students in Western North Carolina to learn more about health careers and build the skills that will help them pursue them.

-Our health careers education awareness programs for high school students are designed to increase awareness about health careers to expand the healthcare workforce and diversity in Western North Carolina.
+Our Center for Health Professions Education provides a number of programs for high school students to increase their awareness of health careers with the aim of expanding the healthcare workforce and diversity in Western North Carolina.
 We provide practical information to assist students in making informed decisions about potential careers in healthcare.

 We provide a variety of educational opportunities for high school students across WNC.